juliogomez/netdevops/README.md

 Very simple and natural language that helps understanding intuitively what the test case is supposed to do.

-Once more we run a container, change to the required directory and execute robot with a single command:
+Once more we will create a container, change to the required directory and run `robot` with a single command:

 ```
 $ docker run -it --rm \